-The Bradway Research Scholar is a prestigious one year research fellowship within Pediatric Ophthalmology and Ocular Genetics at Wills Eye Hospital.
+The Bradway Research Scholar is a prestigious one year research fellowship within Pediatric Ophthalmology and Strabismus at Wills Eye Hospital.
 It is a funded, full time, position which is currently open for starting July 1, 2021.
 One year extensions are available based on performance evaluation.
 International applicants are welcome.

 The Supervisor for this position is Dr. Kammi Gunton.

-Wills Eye Hospital Pediatric Ophthalmology and Ocular Genetics is a very busy service where we see an enormous range of pathology in both adults (genetics and strabismus) and children.
-We currently have over 90 active research and writing projects that involve any number of our 14 physicians, 24 ophthalmology residents, pediatric ophthalmology fellow, ocular genetics fellow, genetic counselor, medical students and visiting research fellows from around the world.
+Wills Eye Hospital Pediatric Ophthalmology and Strabismus is a very busy service where we see an enormous range of pathology in both adults (strabismus) and children.
+We currently have over 90 active research and writing projects that involve any number of our 14 physicians, 24 ophthalmology residents, pediatric ophthalmology fellow, medical students and visiting research fellows from around the world.
 The Bradway Scholar manages this research and writing program including administrative duties, project tracking, management of electronic files, obtaining informed patient consent for research projects, data collection, database construction and oversight, coordination of meetings, manuscript and grant preparation/writing/submission, Institutional Review Board submission preparation, as well as the supervision and assistance of students.
 Other duties are assigned as they may arise.
-The Bradway Scholar will manage projects ranging from bench laboratory to clinical and cover the areas of pediatric cataract, adjustment to vision loss, pediatric glaucoma, ocular genetic disorders, and all aspects of pediatric ophthalmology.
+The Bradway Scholar will manage projects ranging from bench laboratory to clinical and cover the areas of pediatric cataract, adjustment to vision loss, pediatric glaucoma, and all aspects of pediatric ophthalmology.
 Opportunities abound for the Bradway Scholar to publish and develop their curriculum vitae.
 The Bradway Scholar is expected to be the lead researcher on at least two projects.

 In addition to hands-on research activities, a research lecture series is conducted for the benefit of all trainees on the service.
 The Bradway Scholar is also allocated one half day weekly of clinical/surgical observation and the opportunity to attend a wide variety of didactic educational opportunities at Wills.